automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Dreadnoughtus.md

 # Dreadnoughtus
-## Description: This huge titanosaur was recently discovered in Argentina.
+## This huge titanosaur was recently discovered in Argentina.